1990s North Korean famine

 The famine stemmed from a variety of factors.
 Economic mismanagement and the loss of Soviet support caused food production and imports to decline rapidly.
 A series of floods and droughts exacerbated the crisis.
 The North Korean government and its centrally planned system proved too inflexible to effectively curtail the disaster.
 North Korea attempted to obtain aid and commercial opportunities, but failed to receive initial attention.

 Estimates of the death toll vary widely.
 Out of a total population of approximately 22 million, somewhere between 240,000 and 3,500,000 North Koreans died from starvation or hunger-related illnesses, with the deaths peaking in 1997.
 A 2011 U.S. Census Bureau report estimated the number of excess deaths from 1993 to 2000 to be between 500,000 and 600,000.

 Arduous March

 The term "Arduous March" or "March of Suffering" became the official metaphor for the famine following a state propaganda campaign in 1993.
-The Rodong Sinmun urged the North Korean citizenry to invoke the memory of a fable from Kim Il-sung's time as a commander of a small group of anti-Japanese guerrilla fighters.
-The story, referred to as the Arduous March, is described as "fighting against thousands of enemies in 20 degrees below zero, braving through a heavy snowfall and starvation, the red flag fluttering in front of the rank".
+The Rodong Sinmun urged the North Korean citizenry to invoke the memory of a propaganda fable from Kim Il Sung's time as a commander of a small group of anti-Japanese guerrilla fighters.
+The story, referred to as the Arduous March, is described as "fighting against thousands of enemies in 20 degrees below zero, braving a heavy snowfall and starvation, the red flag fluttering in front of the rank".

 As part of this state campaign, uses of words such as 'famine' and 'hunger' were banned because they implied government failure.
 Citizens who said deaths were due to the famine could be in serious trouble with the authorities.
+A special group (the Simhwajo) was set up to purge the citizens responsible.